uva-engineering-decision-analysis/Langley_Freddie/Final Report/Decision & Diabetes.md

 Avandia + Onglyza, Price= $631</br>

 ## Forward Work
 Overall, I am pleased with the work of my tool.
 There is an opportunity for improvement in regards to optimization.
 I hand entered the data.
 In addition, there are so many iterations that can take place in respect to combination therapy.
-If a patient had an A1C over 12%, based off of my current data, they would need to adminster about 3 different types of medication.
+If a patient had an A1C over 12%, based off of my current data, they would need to administer about 3 different types of medication.
 Respectfully, a patient should do whatever it takes to manage their diabetes but medicating about 3 times a day can me overwhelming.
 I am hopeful that I can learn of new ways to continously ooptimize my code so that I am not manualing entering data.
 I am open for feedback.

 ## References
 1. Cornish, Bill.
 “Antihyperglycemic Agents Comparison Chart.”
 Sunnybrook Health Sciences Centre, Aug.
 2012, hivclinic.ca/main/drugs_extra_files/Antihyperglycemic%20Agents%20Comparison%20Chart.pdf.</br>